zodnrk/handout/handout.md

 local repository
 ```

-The index not only holds a list of files, but also their state at the point of
+The index not only holds a list of files, but also their state at the point in
 time they were added to the index.
 Therefore the index serves as
 pre-commit snapshot, and it can also be used to temporarily store a particular
 file's state, without committing it yet.